Thursday, 14 November 2024

 Richard WELCH: Okay, we will see.
 It is reliant on the defunct 3G network, and the stopgap mobile phone solution is unreliable.
 Given the upcoming high-risk weather season, why is the government making it more difficult for fire trucks to get to a fire?

 Jaclyn SYMES (Northern Victoria – Attorney-General, Minister for Emergency Services) (12:26): We have just been having a conversation here on the government benches, actually, about questions that the opposition have been putting today and on other days in relation to whether they can authenticate the material that is backing up their questions.
 I can confirm, Mr Welch, that my advice is that the onboard trackers on some trucks have been affected.
-However, all trucks are equipped with a 5G-compatible mobile phone which enables vehicle tracking, and FRV is exploring options for a permanent solution in regard to that.
+However, all trucks are equipped with a 5G-compatible mobile phone, which enables vehicle tracking, and FRV is exploring options for a permanent solution in relation to that.
 But the 5G tracking –

 Members interjecting.